 Millennials not buying Homes

-- Financial – to have an asset and build wealth while interest rates are at historical lows, tax advantages
+- Financial – to have an asset and create wealth while interest rates are at historic lows, tax advantages

 - Power over their home – the ability to make decisions on upkeep and personalise decor